datopian/datahub/docs/models.markdown

 a Dataset, a Query object for describing queries, and a Facet object for holding summary information about a Field (or multiple Fields).

-# Models

 All the models are Backbone models, that is they extend Backbone.Model.
-Note, however that they do not 'sync' (load/save) like normal Backbone models.
+Note, however, that they do not 'sync' (load/save) like normal Backbone models.

 <h2 id="dataset">Dataset</h2>